actualbudget/actual/docs/experimental/goal-templates.md

     #template $10 repeat every 2 weeks starting 2025-01-04
     #template $100

-### Template Priorities
+## Template Priorities

 Templates can be given a priority flag to change the order that the templates get applied to your budget.
 Set a priority by adding `-X` to the `#template` flag.
 EX `#template-4` will be priority level 4.
 Any template with a priority other than 0 will not apply more funds then are available.

-#### Notes
+### Notes

 - Lower priority values get run first.
 EX 0 is run first, then 1, then 2, etc.
 - No priority flag defaults to priority 0 and is the same as a standard template.
 - Negative priorities are not allowed and will result in the template being skipped.
 - Template application order is based on the database order, not the view order.
-To guarantee a specific fill order use separate priorities for each category
+To guarantee a specific fill order use separate priorities for each category.
 - If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.
 - If the `up to` key words are used with a category that has multiple templates with different priorities, the lowest priority will take precedence because it is evaluated last as shown in the following examples.
+- It is recommended to use the "overwrite with budget template" option when applying templates if you use priorities.

     - **Expected budgeted amount is 200**
     **Expected maximum category balance is 200**